falktan/ovip/README.md

 ## Motivation
 This project was stated as a "capstone project" for a machine learning course on Udacity.
 A detailed motivation for this work has been provided in a [proposal document](proposal.md).

+## Development

+### Run local server

+If you simply try to open the app from the file system, you will get an error about cors policies not supporting the `file://` protocoll.
+Hence, to test the app locally you need to run a local server, which simply serves the files in the `docs` folder.
+There are many easy to use servers available.
+For instance using VS-Code, the following plugin provides a convinenent local server (also featureing dynamic reload upon changes to local files): Liveserver, ritwickdey.liveserver